sepal-contrib/se.plan/doc/en.rst

 .. warning::

     As described in the first section of this manual, the layers provided in this application are covering the 139 countries defined as LMIC by the *World Bank*.
-If the selected AOI is out of these 139 countries' boundaries, then the provided layers cannot be used to compute the index.
+If the selected AOI is out of these boundaries, then the provided layers cannot be used to compute the *index*.
 A warning message will remind the user that every used layer will thus need to be replaced by a custom one that will conver the missing area.

     .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/documentation/doc/img/out_of_lmic_selection.png
         :alt: Out of LMIC AOI

 Questionnaire
 ^^^^^^^^^^^^^

-The questionnaire is splited in 2 steps, the constraints that will narrow the spatial extend of the computation and the indicators that will allow the user to customize the priorities of its restoration programm.
+The questionnaire is split in 2 steps, the constraints that will narrow the spatial extend of the computation and the indicators that will allow the user to customize the priorities of its restoration analysis.

 Select constraint
 #################